vanOosterhoutLab/SpeedDate.jl/docs/src/man/injulia.md

 - "backend": The backend used to produce the plot.
 - "reference": The name of the DNA sequence to use as a reference when plotting a windowed analysis.
 - "table": Set to true to write out the table that was generated for plotting - only really useful for debugging.
+- "sortsim": Set to true to sort the rows of the output table by average sequence similarity if you are plotting a windowed analysis.
 - "inputfile": The pathname of the SpeedDate results file you want to plot.
 - "outputfile": A name for the output plot.